aponamarev/RoboND-Rover-Project/writeup_template.md

 * Use `moviepy` to process the images in your saved dataset with the `process_image()` function.
 Include the video you produce as part of your submission.

+The result of processing provided images with moviepy presented below:

 **Autonomous Navigation / Mapping**

 * Fill in the `perception_step()` function within the `perception.py` script with the appropriate image processing functions to create a map and update `Rover()` data (similar to what you did with `process_image()` in the notebook).